Atticuss/SQLViking/README.md

 cd $SQLVIKING_HOME
 vagrant up sqlviking mysql weakapp
 ```
+#####NOTE: We're having some trouble getting the background process to function properly on the web app, so if you run it in the order above the weakapp will run last.
+The server will be running correctly upon deployment:

 Once these three VMs are running, the weak application should be available for submitting requests.
 Check this in your browser by navigating to `localhost:4567`.